eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 English will be the primary language here.
 Although, from time to time you might encounter Tagalog or Hiligaynon terminologies in my posts.
 If you do, rest assured I will provide my own translation with the given context.
-Non-English terms will appear in italics.
+Non-English terms will appear in *italics*.

 ## Subscribing
 My blog is RSS-enabled.
 You can subscribe to it using your preferred RSS reader or aggregator by adding `https://eillanrt.github.io` to your subscription list.
 Thanks btw!
 For starters, try using a service like [Feedly](https://feedly.com).